|

 of contracting a second or a subsequent marriage during the

 subsistence of a valid marriage.
+Thus, as soon as the

 second marriage to Ancajas was celebrated on April 10, 1990,